 The Vaccine Act permits an award of "reasonable attorneys' fees" and "other costs." § 15(e)(1).
 If a petitioner succeeds on the merits of his or her claim, the award of attorneys' fees is automatic.
 Id.; see Sebelius v.
 Cloer, 133 S. Ct.
 1886, 1891 (2013).
 However, a petitioner need not prevail on entitlement to receive a fee award as long as the petition was brought in "good faith" and there was a "reasonable basis" for the claim to proceed. § 15(e)(1).
-Here, because petitioner was awarded compensation pursuant to a stipulation, he is entitled to a final award of reasonable attorneys' fees and costs.
+Here, the undersigned finds the requirements for good faith and reasonable basis have been met, and respondent has not contested either requirement either.